J. Gualberto Cremades, EdD, PhD, CC-AASP

 Dr. Gualberto Cremades' experience lies in the area of sport and exercise psychology.
-His extensive teaching experience includes courses such as psycho-social aspects of sport, applied sport psychology, exercise psychology, motor learning and control, psychophysiology of human performance, research methods, and advanced statistics.
+His extensive teaching experience includes courses such as psycho-social aspects of sport, applied sport psychology, exercise psychology, ethics, motor learning and control, psychophysiology of human performance, research methods, and advanced statistics.
 He has taught at the University of Houston (Houston, TX), Manchester Metropolitan University (Manchester, UK), Florida International University (Miami, FL), University of North Carolina (Chapel Hill, NC), and Barry University (Miami, FL).

 Dr. Cremades is a Certified Consultant by the Association for Applied Sport Psychology (CC-AASP).
 He has consulted with youth, high school, collegiate, professional and Olympic athletes since 1994 in sports such as golf, tennis, basketball, soccer, track and field, fencing, baseball, softball, swimming, rowing, volleyball, cycling.
 He has also been providing supervision and mentoring to prospective sport and exercise psychology consultants since 2001.